forgojs/forgojs.org/docs/homepage.md

 You can read form input control values with regular DOM APIs.

-There's a small hurdle though - how do you we get a reference to the actual DOM elements?
-Well, that's where the ref attribute comes in.
+There's a small hurdle though - how do we get a reference to the actual DOM element?
+That's where the ref attribute comes in.
 An object referenced by the ref attribute in an element's markup will have its value property set to the actual DOM element.

 Better explained with an example: